matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Application Layer:** the application layer, protocols determine how the data packets will interact with receiving devices.
 Functions that are organized at application layer include file transfers and email services.

+**Attack Surface:** All the potential vulnerabilities that a threat actor could exploit.
+An example that compares a network to a house.
+The attack surface would be all the doors and windows that a robber could use to gain access to that house.

 ## B

 **Bandwidth:** The maximum data transmission capacity over a network, measured bybits per second.
 The amount of data a device receives every second

-**Baseline configuration:** A documented set of specifications within a system that is used as a basis for future builds, releases, and updates
+**Baseline configuration (baseline image):** A documented set of specifications within a system that is used as a basis for future builds, releases, and updates

 **Bluetooth:** Used for wireless communication with nearby physical devices